icopy-site/awesome-cn/docs/awesome/awesome-agi-cocosci.md

 * [Slowed Canonical Progress in Large Fields of Science](https://www.pnas.org/doi/10.1073/pnas.2021636118) - ***Proceedings of the National Academy of Sciences***, 2021. [[All Verisions](https://scholar.google.com/scholar?cluster=7541922918797308487&hl=zh-CN&as_sdt=0,5)].
 An analysis of why too many papers published each year in a field can lead to stagnation rather than advance.

+* [HCI Research as Problem-Solving](https://dl.acm.org/doi/10.1145/2858036.2858283) - ***ACM SIGCHI'16***, 2016. [[All Versions](https://scholar.google.com/scholar?cluster=3206201064123443333&as_sdt=0,5)].
+This essay contributes a meta-scientific account of human-computer interaction (HCI) research as problem-solving.
+We build on the philosophy of Larry Laudan, who develops problem and solution as the foundational concepts of science.
+We argue that most HCI research is about three main types of problem: empirical, conceptual, and constructive.

 #### Literature Mining